-As TVNZ celebrate 50 years of network news this week, Alex Casey celebrates 50 of the most iconic looks that otherwise might be left forgotten.
+When TVNZ celebrated 50 years of network news, Alex Casey celebrated 50 of the most iconic looks that otherwise might be left forgotten.

 This week, as TVNZ celebrates 50 years of network news, there will be much time devoted to the stories that stopped the nation.
 Plumes of smoke billowing out of Mt Ruapehu.
 Dame Whina Kupa on an unsealed road.
 John Walker running very fast.
 These are the images that united us, the ones etched in our collective memory forever.